 Chiyo’s fantasies are another example of her attempts at coping with her grief.
 Unable to cure her mother’s illness, Chiyo psychologically distances herself from her mother’s pain through her fantasies of living elsewhere.
 As Chiyo matures, she will learn to address the grim realities of her circumstances instead of simply fleeing from them into her own imagination.
 Chiyo’s emotional response to Tanaka’s offer also marks the first time she must conceal her emotions – something she will have to do almost everyday of her adult life as a geisha.

 The next day, Satsu and Chiyo meet Mr. Tanaka at the center of the village and climb into his wagon.
 Mr. Tanaka brings them to his office at the company’s headquarters in the nearby town.
 Inside his office, an old woman is waiting for them.
 Chiyo notices that the woman can’t sit still, so Chiyo gives her the (private) nickname Ms. Fidget.
 Ms. Fidget gives Mr. Tanaka a look and he leaves the room at once.
-Ms. Fidget examines Satsu’s face before untying her shit and examining her breasts.
+Ms. Fidget examines Satsu’s face before untying her shirt and examining her breasts.
 Shocked, Chiyo feels that the way the woman handles Satsu’s naked body is more indecent than the way the Sugi boy had touched her.

 Chiyo’s reaction to Ms. Fidget fondling Satsu’s breasts suggests that, even at a young age, Chiyo can tell the difference between how the Sugi boy fondled Satsu with affection and how Ms. Fidget touches Satsu as if her body were a piece of meat to be sold—a commodity.
 We will later learn that Satsu loves the Sugi boy, implying that she consented to his caresses, while she has no say in how Ms. Fidget treats her.
 Thus Ms. Fidget denies Satsu’s right to self-determination by refusing to acknowledge Satsu’s authority over her own body.